Siegel modular variety: Properties

 The Siegel modular variety A_{g} has dimension g(g + 1)/2.
 Furthermore, it was shown by Yung-Sheng Tai, Eberhard Freitag, and David Mumford that A_{g} is of general type when g ≥ 7.

 Siegel modular varieties can be compactified to obtain projective varieties.
 In particular, a compactification of A_{2}(2) is birationally equivalent to the Segre cubic which is in fact rational.
 Similarly, a compactification of A_{2}(3) is birationally equivalent to the Burkhardt quartic which is also rational.
 Another Siegel modular variety, denoted A_{1,3}(2), has a compactification that is birationally equivalent to the Barth–Nieto quintic which is birationally equivalent to a modular Calabi–Yau manifold with Kodaira dimension zero.

 Siegel modular varieties cannot be anabelian.

 Applications

 Siegel modular forms arise as vector-valued differential forms on Siegel modular varieties.
 Siegel modular varieties have been used in conformal field theory via the theory of Siegel modular forms.
 In string theory, the function that naturally captures the microstates of black hole entropy in the D1D5P system of supersymmetric black holes is a Siegel modular form.

-In 1968, Aleksei Parshin showed that the Mordell conjecture (now known as Faltings's theorem) would hold if the Shafarevich finiteness conjecture was true by introducing Parshin's trick.
+In 1968, Aleksei Parshin showed that the Mordell conjecture (now known as Faltings' theorem) would hold if the Shafarevich finiteness conjecture was true by introducing Parshin's trick.
 In 1983 and 1984, Gerd Faltings completed the proof of the Mordell conjecture by proving the Shafarevich finiteness conjecture.
 The main idea of Faltings' proof is the comparison of Faltings heights and naive heights via Siegel modular varieties.